-For adult children of gray divorce one of the most painful aspects of their parents’ divorce is that most people believe they are “too old to hurt” since they are already adults.
+For adult children of "gray divorce" (the term for a split that occurs in a couple over 50), one of the most painful aspects of their parents’ breakup is that most people believe they are “too old to hurt” since they are already adults.
 Yet, recent research found that 51% of gray divorce parents reported that their emerging adult children were “unsupportive,” “somewhat upset,” or “very upset” about their parents’ divorce.
 Even among adult children who were supportive of their parents’ divorce, the parents perceived that 67% were very sad, and 19% were devastated when their parents divorced.

 Psychologist and university professor Joshua Ehrlich writes, “Divorcing grown-ups often have no idea how to bear grief; some do not even know they are grieving … We can think of the people, then, who approach therapists for help around divorce … as stuck or partially stuck around the tasks of mourning.”
 Ehrlich’s book is a helpful addition to the literature about divorce and loss, and he masterfully educates about the mourning process for parents and their children.
 Although he writes about parents and minor children, his words also apply to divorcing parents and their adult children.